browserengineering/book/book/scheduling.md

 ```

 Now our browser will not run scripts until after `load` has completed
 and the event loop comes around again.
+And if there are lots of
+scripts to run, we'll also be able to process user events while the
+page loads.

 ::: {.further}
-JavaScript is also structured around a task-based [event
+JavaScript uses a task-based [event loop][js-eventloop] even
-loop][js-eventloop], even when it's [not embedded][nodejs-eventloop]
-in a browser.
-It allows messages to be passed to event
-loops, uses run-to-completion semantics, and generally speaking
-uses a lot of [asynchronous][async-js] callbacks and events.
+[outside][nodejs-eventloop] of the browser.
+For example, JavaScript
+uses message passing, handles input and output via
+[asynchronous][async-js] APIs, and has a run-to-completion semantics.
+Of course, this programming model grew out of early browser
-JavaScript's programming model is another important reason to
+implementations, and is now another important reason to
-architect a browser in the same way.
+architect a browser using tasks.
 :::

 [js-eventloop]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop